 Prepare to be wowed by our gorgeous kitchen splashback ideas.
 Splashbacks were all about function in the past, protecting the walls behind worktops, hobs and sinks from well... splashes.
 Nowadays, however, their ability to bring both aesthetic and practical value to a kitchen, is crucial to a successful kitchen space.

 So if you are after a splashback that is going to smarten up your kitchen and perhaps even become a focal point of your space, there’s a world of choice.
-To help make some decisions easier for you, we have rounded up all our favourite kitchen splashback looks below, along with ways for you to replicate them in your own kitchen, so go and get inspired...
+To help make some decisions easier for you, we have rounded up all our favorite kitchen splashback looks below, along with ways for you to replicate them in your own kitchen, so go and get inspired...

 For more kitchen ideas, head over to our inspiring gallery.